Hawaii Reef Wildlife Extraction Is Not the Message of Aloha

 Ancient ponds supplemented food production when reefs were under kapu.
 Currently, wildlife can be taken for free, undermining incentives to promote local aquaculture.
 Alternatives like captive breeding can help conserve wildlife and create job opportunities.

-Current Efforts to End Wildlife Removal
+Efforts to End Wildlife Removal

-On the other hand, the vast majority, more than 90% testimonies were in support of the bills, coming from a diverse group of people: Scientists, community associations, residents and former employees of the trade having witnessed destructive collecting methods, natives, non-natives, tourists, or just plain Hawaii lovers.
+More than 90% testimonies were in support of the bills, coming from a diverse group of people: Scientists, community associations, residents and former employees of the trade having witnessed destructive collecting methods, natives, non-natives, tourists, or just plain Hawaii lovers.
 What all of them have in common is the love of beauty, nature and the realization that marine wildlife is important public trust that should no longer be misused for making cheap money.

 The removal of herbivores in unlimited numbers, like tangs and other surgeonfishes, is not sustainable.
 Captive breeding (spawning and raising of a species controlled by humans in a closed environment) is one opportunity to reduce the pressure on reef wildlife resulting from extraction.